Tucker Carlson, Cam Newton, and the ‘too personal’ vaccine question dodge

-When Marjorie Taylor Green refused to answer a reporter’s question about whether she’d been vaccinated a couple weeks ago, she inspired a meme.
-The digital peanut gallery spent a news cycle or two offering up silly examples of other questions that would also purportedly violate their HIPAA rights.
+When Marjorie Taylor Greene refused to answer a reporter’s question about whether she’d been vaccinated a couple weeks ago, she inspired a meme.
+The digital peanut gallery spent a news cycle or two conjuring silly examples of other questions that would also purportedly violate their HIPAA rights.

-When Tucker Carlson refused to answer the same question from a reporter recently, though, he did something arguably worse than start a meme.
+When Tucker Carlson refused to answer the same question from a reporter recently, though, he did something arguably worse.
 His response, to deflect it as a “super vulgar personal question,” helped cement the too-personal excuse as a Get Out of Jail Free card for other public figures pressed on this issue.
 This deflection isn’t just spineless and false, it’s dangerous—and it’s only getting more popular.

 Actor and cancel culture martyr Gina Carano recently cited the question as too personal.